DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.DictCheckerError:
     From key="OptionalKey(key2)"
-        current value "value2" is not int
+        current value str is not int